Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Methodology

 \subsection{Research Questions}

-In this study, we focus on the following research questions: \begin{itemize}[leftmargin=*] \item[--] RQ1: \textbf{How do LLMs tuned with PEFT compare to small language models tuned with full fine-tuning and PEFT on code generation?} We study which group of models performs better within a maximum GPU memory of 24GB: 1) small models (< 1B parameters) employing full-parameter fine-tuning, as commonly used in previous SE studies~\cite{feng2020codebert,wang2021codet5,weyssow2022better,zhou2021assessing} and PEFT; or 2) newly emerging LLMs ($\geq$ 1B parameters) with PEFT.
+In this study, we focus on the following research questions: \begin{itemize}[leftmargin=*] \item[--] RQ1: \textbf{How do LLMs and SLMs perform using ICL on the Conala and CodeAlpacaPy datasets?} We study the baseline effectiveness of LLMs ($\geq$ 1B parameters) and SLMs ($<$ 1B parameters) for code generation using the zero-shot prompt and ICL, where $n$ randomly selected examples are added to the input prompt.
+We test each model with up to 16 ICL examples, due to our limited computation resources.

-We study the effectiveness of a large spectrum of small language models and LLMs for code generation on two datasets covering codes of various lengths.
+We study the effectiveness of a large spectrum of SLMs and LLMs for code generation on two datasets covering codes of various lengths.
 We select a wide range of models of various sizes, pre-trained on diverse codebases and with different learning objectives to study how these factors impact their effectiveness.

-\item[--] RQ2: \textbf{Are PEFT techniques more promising than ICL for LLMs of code?} Given the wide use of ICL when applying LLMs for SE tasks~\cite{geng2024large, gao2023constructing, prenner2022can, xia2023automated}, this RQ aims to investigate whether PEFT techniques consistently outperform ICL for LLMs.
-We compare the best-performing PEFT technique in RQ1 with ICL for the small language models and LLMs.
-We test all the models with zero to three randomly selected prompt examples and run each test using five different seeds to mitigate variance.
+\item[--] RQ2: \textbf{How do LLMs and SLMs perform using PEFT techniques on the Conala and CodeAlpacaPy datasets?} In this RQ, we investigate whether PEFT techniques consistently outperform ICL for SLMs and LLMs.
+We compare the best-performing configurations of ICL in RQ1 with PEFT techniques, including LoRA, IA3, Prompt tuning, Prefix tuning.
+Furthermore, we also investigate the effect of quantization with QLoRA-8bit and QLoRA-4bit on our best-performing model and larger variants.

-\item[--] RQ3: \textbf{How does LoRA perform when fine-tuning the LLMs jointly on both datasets?} We investigate how LoRA performs in a joint training setting across all models by jointly fine-tuning on both training datasets using a single adapter.
-We compare the effectiveness of the joint fine-tuning approach with single-dataset fine-tunings to elucidate whether LoRA enables efficient tuning of LLMs on two diverse datasets, simultaneously.
+For SLMs, we also include a comparison with full-parameter fine-tuning, as commonly used in previous SE studies~\cite{feng2020codebert,wang2021codet5,weyssow2022better,zhou2021assessing}.
+We do not include full-parameter fine-tuning for LLMs, as it is not feasible within our computational budget.

-\item[--] RQ4: \textbf{Can we further reduce resource utilization while tuning larger models through LoRA and quantization?} We explore how quantization combined with LoRA allows further reduction of the required computational resources and the tuning of larger models up to 34B parameters under our resource-constrained scenario.
-Specifically, we assess QLoRA~\cite{dettmers2023qlora} that uses 4/8-bit integer precision instead of 16-bit floats for two larger variants of one of our best-performing LLM. \end{itemize}
+\item[--] RQ3: \textbf{How does LoRA compare with ICL and RAG on the Conala and CodeAlpacaPy datasets?} In this RQ, we compare the effectiveness of our best-performing LLM fine-tuned using LoRA with RAG.
+Our RAG setup consists of retrieving up to $16$ examples from the training set that are closely related to the input prompt, which is similar to other approaches previously proposed for various SE tasks~\cite{liu2020retrieval, wang2023rap, lu2022reacc}.